ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

   7:0:0:101 sde 8:64 active undef running
   ```

 2. Check that the disks are present.
-There must be two disks with the same identifier, and a `/dev/mapper` listing of the same size with the same identifier.
+Expect to see two disks with the same identifier, and a `/dev/mapper` listing of the same size with the same identifier.
 The `/dev/mapper` device is the one that multipath sets up.
   ```
   fdisk -l | grep Disk
   ```